01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 12 – Passengers and stewardess of Eastern Airlines flight foil another hijacking attempt.

-12 – Following a military coup in Turkey, General Evren takes power.
+12 – Following a bloodless military coup in Turkey, General Kenan Evren takes power.

 17 – Delta Airlines jet hijacked to Cuba.

-21 – Crash occurs at airbase at Biggin Hill in the UK during air show celebrating the RAF’s role in The Battle of Britain.
+21 – The pilot and six passengers of a Second World War American A26 medium bomber are killed when it crashes during a demonstration flight at Biggin Hill in Kent during an air show celebrating the RAF’s role in The Battle of Britain.

 22 – Polish workers, who last month won the right to organise free trade unions, launch their central organisation and call it Solidarnosc (“Solidarity”) with Lech Walesa as its leader.

-22 – Three weeks of border clashes between Iran and Iraq appear to have finally erupted into an all-out war as Iraqi aircraft attack Iranian military bases.
+22 – Three weeks of border clashes between Iran and Iraq appear to have finally erupted into an all-out war as Iraqi aircraft attack Iranian military bases and oil refineries.

 24 – Iraq invades Iran to gain control of the disputed Shatt-al-Arab waterway which forms Iraq’s only access to the Persian Gulf.